IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine/extension/README.md

 ### Parameter: `virtualMachineName`

-The name of the parent virtual machine that extension is provisioned for.
-Required if the template is used in a standalone deployment.
+The name of the parent virtual machine that extension is provisiunod for.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string